Counting stabiliser codes for arbitrary dimension: Preliminaries

 where $E$ is a $2n \times (n- k)$ matrix, and $L_X$ and $L_Z$ are $2n \times k$ matrices.
 The columns of $L_X$ and $L_Z$ correspond to the logical $X$ and the logical $Z$ operators respectively, whereas the columns of $E$ may be interpreted as the {\it correctable} Pauli errors.
 An explanation of this may be found in Section \ref{sec:decomposition_tnkd} in conjunction with Section \ref{app:sec:significance} of the Appendix.
 When $k=0$, $H$ is a $2n \times n$ matrix, and $M$ takes the following form. where $E$ is also a $2n \times n$ matrix.

-When we alter the generators $g_j$ of $S$ as $g_j \rightarrow \omega^{a_j} g_j$, for $a_j \in \Z$, then if $a_j \neq 0$ for some $j$, $\omega^{a_j} g_j$ are the generators of another stabiliser group $S'$.
-By replacing $S$ with $S'$ in Eq.~\eqref{eq:CS}, one can associate to $S'$ a unique corresponding $[[n,k]]_d$ stabiliser code space $\CS$. $\CS$ and $\mathcal{C}\left(S'\right)$ are orthogonal because the $+1$ eigenspaces of $g_j$ and $\omega^{a_j} g_j$ are orthogonal when $a_j \neq 0$.
+When we alter the generators $g_j$ of $S$ as $g_j \rightarrow \omega^{a_j} g_j$, for $a_j \in \Z$, then if $a_j \neq 0$ for some $j$, $\omega^{a_j} g_j$ are the generators of another stabilizer group $S'$.
+By replacing $S$ with $S'$ in Eq. \eqref{eq:CS}, one can associate to $S'$ a unique corresponding $[[n,k]]_d$ stabilizer code space \tanmayc{$\mathcal{C}\left(S'\right)$}. $\CS$ and $\mathcal{C}\left(S'\right)$ are orthogonal because the $+1$ eigenspaces of $g_j$ and $\omega^{a_j} g_j$ are orthogonal when $a_j \neq 0$.
 There are $d^{n-k}$ possible choices for $a_j$ (including the choice $a_j=0$ for all $j$), thus we get $d^{n-k}$ orthogonal code spaces.
 Since each of these code spaces is of dimension $d^k$, the direct sum of all these code spaces is the full Hilbert space.
 Since $\vect{a_j}$ do not encode the overall phase factor of the Paulis, the entries in the check-matrix don't change when the phase factors $\omega^{a_j}$ are changed in the generators.
-So the check matrix $H$ and its symplectic extension $M$ for all the above codes spaces are the same.
+So the check matrix $H$ and its symplectic extension \tanmayc{$S$} for all the above codes spaces are the same.
 We will refer to a \emph{code} as the aforementioned collection of code spaces without meaning to distinguish among them.
 Thus a code is associated to a check matrix without any ambiguity.
-We will refer to a \emph{code space} $\CS$ as the subspace of the Hilbert space ${\C^d}^{\otimes n}$ associated to a unique stabiliser group $S$.
-This is as per Eq.~\eqref{eq:CS}. \begin{rem} Two codes spaces in the same code don't differ in any of their error correcting properties (such as distance, fault-tolerance threshold corresponding to some error model, the weight distribution of the generators (whether the code is LDPC or not, etc).
-Since one is interested these properties (among others), the emphasis is on finding good codes, and not on the many code-spaces with which these codes are realisable.\end{rem}
+We will refer to a \emph{code space} $\CS$ as the subspace of the Hilbert space ${\C^d}^{\otimes n}$ associated to a unique stabilizer group $S$.
+This is as per Eq. \eqref{eq:CS}.